 (7) "EPA" means the U.S. Environmental Protection Agency.

-(8) "Permit" means an EPA- or federal-issued individual or general permit.
+(8) "Permit" means a USACE-issued nationwide or regional general permit.

-(9) "Permittee" means the person or entity who is the holder of the federal permit or license for which a tribal water quality certification has been issued.
+(9) "Permittee" means the person or entity who has obtained coverage under a permit for which a tribal water quality certification has been issued.